Professor Kevin Turner

 Prior to coming to Bournemouth, I trained in Urology in Oxford, Edinburgh and Melbourne.
 My clinical interests are in urological cancer, particularly surgery for pelvic cancer and robotic / minimally invasive surgery.
 I have been elected a Hunterian Professor of the Royal College of Surgeons of England and have been awarded the European Association of Urology Thesis Award for my research in renal cancer.
 I co-edit the Oxford Handbook of Urological Surgery.

 Dr Helen Bolderston BSc MSc MSc PhD, Senior Lecturer in Psychology and Clinical Psychologist, Bournemouth University

 I graduated from the University of Exeter with a BSc(Hons) in Psychology in 1985.
 I went on to qualify as a Clinical Psychologist at the University of Surrey in 1989.
 Since that time I have worked as a clinical psychologist, predominantly in NHS Adult Mental Health services.
 I managed the Bournemouth Adult Mental Health Psychology and Counselling service in Dorset HealthCare University NHS Foundation Trust for several years.

 In recent years, I have taken my career in a more academic direction, gaining a Research Methods MSc (2008) and a PhD (2013) from the University of Southampton.
-I joined Bournemouth University as a Lecturer in Psychology in September 2014 and am now the Programme Lead for the Foundations of Clinical Psychology MSc at the university.
+I joined Bournemouth University as a Lecturer in Psychology in September 2014.

 I have three main areas of research and clinical interest: